 However, proceedings were cut short.
 That’s after only five-minutes following a colossal coming together between Jean-Eric Vergne and Nelson Piquet Jr.

 The pair were vying for position into the tight and twisty last sector when Piquet collided with the back of Vergne.
 Thereby sending the Panasonic Jaguar Racing driver into the barriers and collecting Alexander Sims in the process.

 With debris scattered over the track and Piquet’s car in pieces the race was red flagged.
 The cars returned to the pitlane and lined-up in formation while the marshals retrieved the wreckage.

-When the cars eventually returned to the track, the time lost during the red flag period was added – maintaining the 45-minute (plus one lap) format and setting-up a frantic finale.
+When the cars eventually returned to the track, the time lost during the red flag period was added.
+Thereby maintaining the 45-minute (plus one lap) format.
+As well as setting-up a frantic finale.

 Despite crossing the line in second, Wehrlein didn’t get to stand on the podium after picking-up a five-second penalty for cutting the chicane and gaining an advantage in close quarters with di Grassi.

 Almost edging his way on to the podium, Jerome D’Ambrosio scythed up the order in a valiant effort to finish fourth and move back to the top of the standings.

 With four different winners in as many races, the title fight is wide open and perfectly poised.
 Especially as Formula E arrives in Asia.
 All for the HKT Hong Kong E-Prix on March 10.
 That’s round five of the 2018/19 ABB FIA Formula E Championship.